Optimal decay rates for linear kinetic equations in the half-space: Semigroup factorisation estimates and pointwise decay

 \end{proposition}

-This proposition has to be shown case by case, which we will do in the forthcoming subsections.
-Let us prove \Cref{theo:main}-\eqref{eq:decay-pw}, taking \Cref{prop:estSB} for granted.
+The proof of this proposition is presented case by case in the following subsections.
+We now proceed to prove Theorem~\ref{theo:main}, assuming the validity of Proposition~\ref{prop:estSB}.
 The proof does not depend on the explicit structures of $\mathcal{A}$ and $\mathcal{B}$ but only on the above estimates.